AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingPricingMaximizationEnsembleModel.md

 }

--- This is our labelVector.
+-- This is our labelVector for QuantileRegressionModel.

 local priceVector = {

     {price}

+}

+-- This is our labelVector for OrdinalRegressionModel.

+local quantileVector = {

+    {quantile}

 }